 October 12 - 28, 2018.
-JTP Main Stage Season Opener: A DOLL'S HOUSE by Henrik Ibsen.
+JTP Main Stage Season Opener: A DOLL'S HOUSE, Remodeled.
+Based on the play by Henrik Ibsen.
 Directed by JaMeeka Holloway-Burrell.
+Adapted by JaMeeka Holloway-Burrell, Aurelia Belfield, Katie Barrett.
 Location: Umstead Park UCC, Raleigh.

 Not your mom's doll's house....

-Nora is a woman accustomed to men creating her life for her.
-As accusations about Torvald’s shady, personal dealings become the center of potential blackmail, Nora identifies (and articulates) how trapped she has felt her entire life, and leaves her husband and children.
-Unawares of what lies ahead but carrying a stronger sense of self into it.
+Nora is still a woman accustomed to men creating her life for her.
+As her husband Torvald’s personal dealings become the center of potential blackmail, Nora identifies (and articulates) how trapped she has felt her entire life, and leaves her husband and children.
+Who really holds the power in this relationship?

-Adapted by JaMeeka Holloway-Burrell, Jackson Cooper, Aurelia Belfield, and members of The Justice Theater Project.
+Adapted by JaMeeka Holloway-Burrell, Aurelia Belfield, Katie Barrett, and members of The Justice Theater Project.
 The production will be partially video taped, and will include relevant modern cultural references.

 Set in a tiny sewing factory in East L.A., the outrageously funny story of five full-figured Mexican-American women who are trying to keep their tiny factory from going under.
 And while they work, and hide from the INS, they talk... about their husbands and lovers, their children, their dreams for the future.
 A microcosm of the Latina immigrant experience, celebrates real women's bodies, and the incredible bond that happens when women work together.

 The Justice Theater Project is looking for recommendations for Latina/Hipsanic directors and actresses for the staged reading of "Real Women Have Curves."
 Please forward your recommendations to email@example.com.